The National Builder Program — Professional Glass Restoration for Florida Gulf Coast Builders Who Demand Zero Callbacks

 Why Builders Come Back to Glass Restoration Inc.

-We have followed up on failed restorations in Naples neighborhoods where home prices started above $800,000 — seven homes in a single subdivision where the original vendor's work had to be completely redone.
+We have followed up on these failed restorations in Naples neighborhoods and others, where home prices started above $800,000 — seven homes in a single subdivision where the original vendor's work had to be completely redone.
 We have been called by Pulte's Southwest Florida warranty division specifically to repair a competitor's incomplete restoration.
 We have heard a Fort Myers superintendent say, in those exact words, "They are never allowed back on one of my jobs."
 We are not telling these stories to disparage a competitor.
 We are telling them because every builder who has experienced this scenario knows exactly what it costs — in time, in budget, in homeowner relationships, and in personal credibility with your own management.

 What the National Builder Program Includes